Oh, What a World: Tour II

-Oh, What a World: Tour II was the fifth concert tour and second instalment of the "Oh, What a World: Tour" by American singer-songwriter Kacey Musgraves in support of her studio album, Golden Hour (2018).
+Oh, What a World: Tour II was the fifth concert tour and second instalment of the "Oh, What a World: Tour" by American singer-songwriter Kacey Musgraves in support of her fourth studio album, Golden Hour (2018).
 It began on August 20, 2019, in Las Vegas, and travelled all across North America.
 It ended in Nashville on October 25, 2019, comprising 30 shows.
 Poolside, Yola, Weyes Blood and Lucius served as opening acts during the tour, while Maggie Rogers served as a one night only support for the tour ending their tours together in the same venue.

 Set list

 This set list is representative of the show on August 20, 2019, in Las Vegas.
 It is not representative of all concerts for the duration of the tour.